Last Updated on August 17, 2023

 While that pool looks beautiful, for example, what good will it be if you’re traveling during the Christmas holidays?
 And although it may be described as a “waterfront” property, is it actually on the beach?
 The term “waterfront” can also mean a canal or a marina.

-Take this into consideration when you book your airline ticket; booking an early morning arrival could leave you wandering for hours.
+Booking an early morning arrival could leave you wandering for hours.

 Such a great way to immerse yourself in the local culture!